FirelyTeam/firely-docs/firelyserver/overview.rst

 Complete Server
 ---------------

-Firely Server FHIR Server is a FHIR Server out of the box.
+Firely Server is a FHIR Server out of the box.
 It is built with Microsoft .NET Core and runs on any of the platforms for which a `.NET Core Runtime <https://dotnet.microsoft.com/download>`_ is available.
 Linux, Windows, MacOS, Docker etcetera.
 Installation can be done in minutes.
 After that you can configure main features and further details:

 * Choose your :ref:`database <configure_repository>`: :ref:`SQLite <configure_sqlite>` is configured by default, but for serious use you'd want to configure :ref:`MongoDB <configure_mongodb>` or :ref:`SQL Server <configure_sql>`.
 * Configure the level of :ref:`validation <feature_prevalidation>`: Firely Server can be very loose or very strict on the validity of the resources that you send to it.